 Injured by a Drunk or Buzzed Driver?
 We can help.

-If you were the victim of an accident in which the other driver was drunk or buzzed, you may have legal rights to compensation.
+If a buzzed or drunk driver caused your car wreck, you may have legal rights to compensation.
 We know firsthand how devastating a car wreck can be; you may be facing serious personal injuries or property damage.
 The car wreck attorneys at Taylor King Law are here to help.

 Call (870) 246-0505 or toll-free 1-800-CAR-WRECK (227-9732) today or visit our Drunk Driving Accidents Page to begin your FREE consultation.
 At Taylor King Law we’re on your side, by your side for the people of Arkansas.